My Approach to Helping

 This is why my work with you, regardless of modality, emphasizes the relational and the experiential.
 And always with respect, and loving kindness.

-While I have in-depth trainings in a number of approaches and specialties (e.g., Gottman Couples Therapy, Relational Life Therapy by Terry Real, Developmental Couples Model, grief therapy, to name a few) and have many, many tools to help you, I consider the following three areas the foundation of my psychotherapy work: family system theory, attachment theory, and Hakomi mindful somatic psychology.
+While I have in-depth trainings in multiple approaches and specialties, including three leading couples therapy approaches (Gottman Couples Therapy, Relational Life Therapy by Terry Real, and Developmental Couples Model by Couples Institute) as well as grief therapy and somatic psychotherapy and I have many, many tools to help you, I consider the following three areas foundational to my psychotherapy work: systems psychology, attachment theory, and Hakomi mindful somatic psychotherapy..

 Under system theory, an individual's experiences are inseparably connected to, and need to be understood in, the relational context, from couplehood and family system to community and larger societal and cultural contexts.
 It's also important to make sense of these experiences in the individual's developmental trajectory and context.